Skip to main content

 Progress on this indicator has been far too slow

-Net carbon dioxide emissions from croplands, grasslands, and wetlands
+Net CO2 emissions from crop-, grass-, and wetlands

 Carbon Dioxide Removal